gazay/talks/README.md

 # Talks.error 'Some text'
 ```

-`Talks.say` can be customized with type of message and voice by adding options to executing this method:
+`Talks.say` can be customized with type of message and voice by adding options to this method parameters:

 ```ruby
 Talks.say 'Hello like pipe', voice: 'pipe'
 Talks.say 'Hello like error', type: :error # the same as using Talks.error
 ```

-All voices which I found in manual for `say`:
+All voices which I've found in `say` manual:
 ```ruby
 VOICES = %w(
   agnes albert alex bad bahh bells boing bruce bubbles cellos